BeeGroup-cimne/CR_BCN_sources_implementation/sources/CensusTracts/README.md

 ## Raw Data Format

-The data imported will be stored in the Hbase table, each endpoint that provides a different kind of information will have its own row key, that will be generated as follows:
+The information is stored in a graph database called Neo4j, where all data is linked and harmonized according to the BIGG ontology.

 #### Census Tracts